developerpiru/TRACS/README.md

 You can install either PuTTY for Windows (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or RealVNC's VNC Viewer for Windows, Mac OS, or Linux (https://www.realvnc.com/en/connect/download/viewer/)

+See below for instructions on how to connect to your remote server.

 ## Connecting to VNC server on remote server
 1. Start the VNC server with this command on your remote server:
 	```